bobbilee19/ambassador-guide/docs/meetup-guide.md

 ## Planning, Logistics, and Support

 - **Financial Support from Midnight:**
   When you submit your request (link to request) to run a Midnight meetup we will review your budget needs.
-Expect no more than **$[amount] USD per head** when budgeting your event.
+Expect no more than SAMSON ADD THIS **$[amount] USD per head** when budgeting your event.

 - **Venue:**
   Prioritize free venues near your primary residence such as university classrooms and cryptography labs, co-working spaces, startup incubators, local tech company offices, libraries, and blockchain club spaces.